 Dynamics 365 for Sales, Enterprise Edition

-Dynamics 365 for Sales, Enterprise Edition is based entirely on Microsoft Dynamics CRM.
-Once again, you should know that Dynamics 365 for Sales will be entirely replacing the Microsoft Dynamics CRM product line.
+Dynamics 365 for Sales, Enterprise Edition used to be known as Microsoft Dynamics CRM.
+You should know that Dynamics 365 for Sales will be entirely replacing the Microsoft Dynamics CRM product line, which ceases to exist.
 If you want to learn more about Dynamics 365 for Sales, try poking around for information on Dynamics CRM.

 Dynamics 365 for Marketing, Enterprise Edition